ExchangeUnion/docs/XU-TechnicalPaper.md

 Developers, exchanges and functionaries which contribute resources to the XU ecosystem are key for Exchange Union to get up and running, reach a ‘network-effect’ size and be successful in the long-term.
 We believe a functioning monetary incentive system is the success factor for future Open-Source projects.
 Bitcoin itself is the best example for a system driven by monetary incentives to build and maintain an ecosystem.
 Similarly, we believe Exchange Union creates value and should be financially self-sustaining.

 Flawed incentivisation is believed to be the main reason why other solutions for connecting exchanges didn’t find adoption yet.
 Some solutions even require exchanges to pay hardware or monthly fees.
 From an exchange's point of view, this doesn’t add up without offering something in return, since the solutions essentially offer an easier way for user funds, and thus trading revenues, to leave the platform.
-Exchange Union will not charge any fees and more importantly enable the exchanges to increase revenue with trading fees, see above.
+Exchange Union will not charge any fees and, more importantly, will enable exchanges to increase revenue with trading fees as described above.
 Additionally, the different functionaries which are rewarded with XUC are as follows:

 **Incentives for Developers**
 - Each pull-request to the Exchange Union github (https://github.com/ExchangeUnion) gets peer reviewed and a score by each reviewer.
 XUC is paid to the contributor based on that score.